ramlaxman/Python-programming-exercises/100+ Python challenging programming exercises.md

 Solution:

-s=raw_input()
+s=input()
 s = s[::-1]
-print s
+print (s

 #----------------------------------------#

 Question:

-Please write a program which accepts a string from console and print the characters that have even indexes.
+Please write a program which accepts a string from console and print (the characters that have even indexes.

 Example:
 If the following string is given as input to the program: